Dear Ms. Etiquette: How Much Am I Supposed to Tip During the Holidays Anyway? | Wealthsimple

 What’s the going rate?

 Like income, the size of tips vary wildly from job to job and city to city.
-What’s normal for a babysitter in Winnipeg might be an absolute insult in Toronto and the story could be completely different in Montreal.
+What’s normal for a babysitter in Iowa might be an absolute insult in Brooklyn and the story could be completely different in Austin.
 It’s the same as in any profession — even a car mechanic gets paid differently depending on where, geographically, she works.
 “When I’m trying to figure out how much to tip, I actually ask around,” says Toronto-based etiquette expert, Lisa Orr.

 I’m a huge fan of borrowing the knowledge of your friends and colleagues.
 Debbie from accounting could very well have a whole tipping spreadsheet that self-populates and solves for inflation, stashed behind those framed photos of her Siamese cat for all you know, and you’d be none the wiser if you don’t ask.
 It’s also pretty smart to ask other nannies, doormen, fitness trainers, ye olde elevator operator, etc., what the going rate is.